elkebir-group/Pharming/README.md

 ## Output
 Pharming has two main outputs:
 1. A pickled `Solution` object containing the clonal tree, cost and cell assignment.
-The `Solution` object also functions for analyzing and visualizing the output
+The `Solution` object also has functions for analyzing and visualizing the output
 2. Visualization of the `Solution` object